shepelenkomikhail/RickMorty/README.md

 ### About the project

-TypeScript, React, ChakraUI, Rick&Morty, Vite API are used.
+TypeScript, React, ChakraUI, Rick&Morty API, Vite are used.

 ### How to run the project?